remix-run/remix/docs/discussion/form-vs-fetcher.md

 - **Creating a New Record**: After creating a new record, it's common to redirect users to a page dedicated to that new record, where they can view or further modify it.

-- **Deleting a Record**: If a user is on a page dedicated to a specific record and decides to delete it, the logical next step is to redirect them to a general page, such as a list of all records.
+- **Deleting a Record**: If a user is on a page dedicated to a specific record and decides to delete it, the logical remix step is to redirect them to a general page, such as a list of all records.

 For these cases, developers should consider using a combination of [`<Form>`][form_component], [`useActionData`][use_action_data], and [`useNavigation`][use_navigation].
 Each of these tools can be coordinated to handle form submission, invoke specific actions, retrieve action-related data, and manage navigation respectively.